macmillanpublishers/bookmaker/README.md

 * A folder must exist for storing log files.
 This can live anywhere.
 * A temporary working directory should be created, where Bookmaker can perform the conversions before archiving the final files.
 This can live anywhere.

-Paths for the above four folders can be configured in header.rb.
+Paths for the above four folders can be configured in config.rb.
 See the installation instructions below for details.

 ## Dependencies